 - Are taking certain herbal supplements and daily medicines (contact us to find out if your supplements or daily medicine is allowed).

-To be a donor, you need to be screened by our staff on the phone or in person.
+To become a donor, you will need to be screened by our staff on the phone or in person.
 Screening consists of verbal and written questions, as well as lab work.
-There are two ways to start the screening process:
+To start the process, please fill out this form to provide preliminary information.
+We will call or email you for the initial screening.

 When you become a donor, our staff will have continued communication with you while you donate.
 The staff will: